pawangupta22/Html-mini-project/README.md

-this is a description of the code
+this is a description of the code.